theratioproject/simple/doc/Low and High ordered variables.md

 > Note that String and List module have been placed in the core module folder as they are simple-lang's core modules.

 ## Low Level vs High Level Order.
+Low level declaration looks more easy but is limited.
+Variables declared using the low level method, are limited to functionalities as they can't exhibit normal operations like `toUppercase` etc.

+Variables declared using the high order technique on the other hand, are open to various methods embedded to parent class.